 Inadequate Access, Identity and Credentialing Management

 No system is immune from bad people.
-No matter how good your security, you need to be on the lookout for bad people posing as legitimate developers, operators, and legitimate users.
-All it takes is one hacker to infiltrate your system, and they will have the ability to read, modify, and delete your data.
-The hacker will also have the ability to spy or snoop on data in transit, release malicious software that often appears to have originated from a legitimate source, and issue control and management functions.
+No matter how good your security, you need to be on the lookout for bad people posing as legitimate developers, operators, and authorized users.
+All it will take is the wrong person, or a hacker to infiltrate your system, and they will have the ability to read, modify, and delete your data.
+They can spy or snoop on data that is in transit, release malicious software that often looks like it came from a legitimate source, and issue control and management functions.
 The key to mitigating this threat is robust identity, access, and credentialing procedures and protocols.
-This is a security must.
+This protocol is a security must.
 Controlling access to data is a fundamental principle for cloud and on-site security.

 When you migrate to the cloud, you use a set of software user interfaces, UI’s otherwise referred to as API’s to manage and interact with cloud services.
 Management, provisioning, and monitoring are all functions carried out with these interfaces.
-Cloud security and the ability to access and use cloud services depend on the safety of the APIs.
-Every API has to have security built to protect against both malicious and accidental attempts to work around security policies and protocols.
+Cloud security and the ability to access and use cloud services all depend on the protection of the APIs.
+Every API needs to have security built in to protect against both malicious and accidental attempts to work around security policies and protocols.

-When we talk about system vulnerabilities, we speak about bugs in programs that hackers or attackers can use to infiltrate your system to steal data and take control of your structure, causing service disruptions and more.
-It would be best to understand the vulnerabilities of the components that comprise your operating system and protect against them because those vulnerabilities put all of your services and data at risk.
-Cloud multi-tenancy organizations are placed close to one another and given access to share resources and memory.
-This opens up a whole new plane for attackers to target.
+When we talk about system vulnerabilities, we speak about bugs in programs that hackers can use to infiltrate your system to steal data.
+The hackers also can take control of your system, causing service disruptions and more.
+You should understand the vulnerabilities of the components that comprise your operating system and protect against them because those vulnerabilities put all of your services and data at risk.
+With cloud multi-tenancy, organizations are placed close to one another and given access to share resources and memory.
+The cloud helps to open up a whole new plane for attackers to target.

-Account hijacking has been a long-standing threat, but the danger is escalated with cloud services.
-Suppose an attacker gains access to a legitimate user’s credentials.
-In that case, they can manipulate data, create false information, eavesdrop on corporate activities and transactions, and even redirect customers to fake or illegitimate sites.
+Account hijacking has been a long-standing threat, but the danger can escalate with cloud services.
+If an attacker gains access to a legitimate user’s credentials, they can do severe damage.
+They can manipulate data, create false information, eavesdrop on corporate activities and transactions, and even redirect customers to fake or illegitimate sites.
 Account and service instances can quickly become new bases for attack and result in compromising the integrity, availability, and confidentiality of those services.

-Data breaches can result from a cyberattack, simple human error, or inadequate security protocols and practices.
+Data breaches can be the result of a cyber attack, simple human error, or inadequate security protocols and practices.
 It can involve confidential information not intended for public release, including personal health information, tax, and financial information, trade secrets.
 Personal identification information or intellectual property.
-Data security is consistently ranked as the number one challenge for cloud customers.
+Data security is ranked as the number one challenge for cloud customers.

-A system administrator can access all types of information, including sensitive information, critical systems, and data.
-If your enterprise has systems that depend solely on your cloud provider for security, your systems and data are exposed to much greater risk.
-Your organization should have security protocols in place that monitor and control third party access to your plans and data.
+A system administrator can have access to all types of information, including sensitive information, critical systems, and data.
+If your enterprise has systems that depend solely on your cloud provider for security, your systems and data are exposed to much higher risk.
+Your organization should have security protocols in place that monitor and control third party access to your systems and data.

 Advanced Persistent Threats

 These are parasitic cyberattacks.
-An APT infiltrates a system to get a foothold in a target enterprise’s IT infrastructure to steal data.
-APTs pursue their dreams over extended periods and can often adapt to the very security measures implemented to defend against them.
+An APT infiltrates a system to get a foothold in the IT infrastructure of a target enterprise to steal data.
+APTs pursue their goals over extended periods and can often adapt to the very security measures implemented to defend against them.
 Once an APT gets a foothold in the infrastructure, it can move laterally through data centers and blend in unnoticed with regular traffic until their objective is met.

 Lack of Due Diligence